 The Minister of Industry and Trade said that VAT is regulated by the Tax Law.
-Whether this tax can be removed from electricity bills or not requires a clearer answer from the Ministry of Finance.
+Whether or not this tax can be removed from electricity bills requires a clearer answer from the Ministry of Finance .

 This mechanism is more specific than other industries because the more electricity is produced, the more it affects the environment.
-Energy is also a fairly large emission industry.
+Energy is also a large emission industry.

 In the draft submitted to the Government, the Ministry decided to adjust the retail electricity price list from 6 levels to 5 levels.
 In the first level, 0-50 kWh will be increased to 0-100 kWh to support the poor, while maintaining the support level for the poor and people in difficult circumstances from the State budget.